alokg-812/IIT-Madras/MAD2/Week3/README.md

 * Each HTTP request is *independent*.
 * The server doesn’t remember past interactions *unless we explicitly manage state*.

-To overcome this, developers have two strategies:
+* To overcome this, developers have two strategies:

----
+1. Client Maintains State
+2. Server Maintains State

 ## ✅ 1. **Client Maintains State**